-3.8 Testing and validation of QMCPACK
+3.9 Testing and validation of QMCPACK

 We strongly encourage running the included tests each time QMCPACK is built.
-These compare the results from the executable with known-good mean-field, quantum chemical, and other QMC results.
+A range of unit and integration tests ensure that the code behaves as expected and that results are consistent with known-good mean-field, quantum chemical, and historical QMC results.